 Scotland has proud traditions of independent and innovative thinking, and the Edinboro Highland Games celebrates that heritage.

 Are you interested in volunteering during the games?
-Fill out the volunteer registration form.
+A volunteer registration form will be available soon.

 To become a festival sponsor, or for more information, contact the festival director, Dr. Tim Thompson, at firstname.lastname@example.org.